 Basic Configuration

-Before you start configuring Generic Extractor, you should have a basic understanding of REST API and JSON format.
+Before configuring Generic Extractor, you should have a basic understanding of REST API and JSON format.
 This tutorial uses the MailChimp API, so have its documentation at hand.
 You also need the MailChimp API key.

 Configuration